sp34rh34d/CTF-writeups/Huntress CTF 2024/MOVEable/readme.md

+## Name: MOVEable
+#### Category: Web
+#### Difficulty: N/D
-Ever wanted to move your files?
+#### Description: Ever wanted to move your files?
 You know, like with a fancy web based GUI instead of just FTP or something?
 Well now you can, with our super secure app, MOVEable!
 Escalate your privileges and find the flag.

+## Procedure
+1